• Skip to primary navigation

 2. Add the eggs into the hole.

-3. Slowly bring the flour into the center of the eggs using a fork until you have shaggy mess.
+3. Slowly bring the flour into the center of the eggs using a fork until you have a shaggy mess.

 4. Empty the bowl onto a stable work surface and begin kneading with your hands.